Almond Flour Banana Muffins

 2 teaspoons vanilla

-In a large bowl, combine the almond flour, flour blend, baking soda, cinnamon, and salt.s of the muffins and transfer out of the tin to cool completely.
+In a large bowl, combine the almond flour, gluten-free flour blend, baking soda, cinnamon, and salt.

 Puree bananas in a high-speed blender (or mash until in a liquid state).
 Measure out 1 1/2 cups.
 In a medium bowl whisk together the eggs, almond milk, oil, maple syrup and vanilla extract.

 Pour the banana mixture into the bowl of flour, a gently fold the mixture until just combined - careful not to over mix.
-Pour the batter into an oiled muffin tin.
+Pour the batter into an oiled or lined muffin tin.

-If using a convection oven the bread will take less time.
-Check the muffins after 12-15 minutes and test with a toothpick to see if it comes out clean.
+If using a convection oven the muffins will take less time.
+Set the oven to 325°F and check the muffins after 12-15 minutes.
+Test with a toothpick to see if it comes out clean.